-Inequities exist in both breastfeeding rates and the availability of lactation support professionals.
-We see disparities related to race/ethnicity, socioeconomic status, geography, and many other factors.
-These issues are extremely important to address and WBC aims to support state and local efforts to improve and eliminate disparities and structural inequities.
+Inequities exist in breastfeeding rates, the availability of lactation support professionals, the support available to different communities, the systems in place for pregnant, birthing, and lactating people, and in many other structures and experiences.
+We see disparities related to race/ethnicity, socioeconomic status, geography, gender identity, and other factors.
+These issues are essential to address and WBC aims to support national, state, and local efforts to improve and eliminate disparities and structural inequities.

 Diversity, Equity, and Inclusion Education and Advocacy Resources